OUTDOOR WORK BENEATH THE GLACIER

 - Age : 18 - 99

-Our host for this project is a farmer’s family on the south shore of Iceland close to the town of Vík, the farmers cultivate carrots and keep cows.
+Our host for this project is a farmer’s family on the south shore of Iceland, close to the town of Vík, which cultivate carrots and keep cows.
 This is the sixth year that SEEDS volunteers will have the unique opportunity to get to know and explore this traditional Icelandic farm.
-There will be various tasks, depending on the weather, for instance clearing fields of rocks, fences, trash, beautifying the area around and removing an invasive species called – Rumex Longifolius; which has been used in Iceland in order to control soil erosion and revegetate eroded areas; but in some places its spread is more than desirable and being a foreign specie endangers the native species.
-This weed can remain viable for a long time, is helpful for vegetative reproduction, and adaptable to different environments.
-It is primarily a weed of grassland, and in this habitat it benefits from agricultural practices which lead to disturbance or eutrophication.
-It reduces production from the field and lowers the feeding value of the grass to the animals.
-Those who are interested can help out with farm activities, such as taking care of the animals, cultivating potatoes and vegetables.
+There will be various tasks, depending on the weather, for instance clearing fields of rocks, fences, trash, beautifying the area around and removing an invasive species called – Rumex Longifolius which has been used in Iceland in order to control soil erosion and revegetate eroded areas; but in some places its spread is more than desirable and being a foreign specie endangers the native species.
+Those who are interested can help out with farm activities, such as taking care of the animals, cultivating carrots and vegetables.
 Participants are invited to take a look at the cows in the stalls, assist in milking them if interested or just tending to them in general.
-The group will also be taking care of trees, cutting and planting them.
-The weather conditions in Iceland are unpredictable, and even in summer it can feel cold.
+This farm is one of few vegetable farms in Iceland, as the country is highly dependent on imports for its fruit and vegetable consumption.
+Only about 1% of the total land area is under arable cultivation.
+The cool climate and restricted growing season only allow for the cultivation of food crops such as carrots, potatoes, turnips, cabbage, and cauliflower.
+The weather conditions in Iceland are unpredictable, and volunteers need to be prepared to work outside in different weather.
 Be prepared to experience all kinds of weather and be sure to bring warm clothing.

 The farm is located in the South of Iceland, in a beautiful area surrounded by mountains and glaciers to the north and near the Atlantic Ocean to the south.
 The closest town is Vík.
 The inhabitants here live in constant threat of volcanic eruptions and the area was covered by ashes during the recent eruptions in Eyjafjallajökull 2010 and Vatnajökull (Grimsvötn) in 2011.
-Vík is Iceland?s southernmost village.
+Vík is Iceland’s southernmost village.
 Mýrdalur is bordered by the glacial river Jökulsá to the west and the river Blautakvísl to the east.
 Its northern border is the Mýrdalsjökull glacier, which caps the volcanic Mt.
 Katla, while its southern limits are the black sand beach and the rolling Atlantic waves.
 The district lives mainly by agriculture.
 Although this community of 600 inhabitants faces the open Atlantic, Vík is the only seaside settlement in Iceland left without a harbour due to natural circumstances.
 Among the many attractive aspects of Vík, are the trips to the South shore and to Mýrdalsjökull glacier.
-Our host will organise free time activities in the area, depending on the weather conditions.